sipwise/ngcp-csc-ui/doc/router-navigation-guard.md

 </script>
 ```

-**Note**: When using composables, getters return `computed` refs, so access the value with `.value` when needed in computed expressions.
+**Note**: When using store helpers, getters return `computed` refs, so access the value with `.value` when needed in computed expressions.

 ### Menu Hierarchy and Nested Items